List of Appalachian League champions

 The Appalachian League is a collegiate summer baseball league in the United States.
 From 1911 to 2020, it was part of affiliated Minor League Baseball.
 A league champion is determined at the end of each season.
 Champions have been determined by postseason playoffs or winning the regular season pennant.
 Currently, the two teams with the highest winning percentages in each of two divisions, East and West, are eligible for the postseason.
 These teams compete in a single championship game to determine a league champion.

 League champions

-Score and finalist information is only presented when postseason play occurred.
-The lack of this information indicates a declared league champion.
+Championship series results and finalist information is listed when postseason play occurred.
+The lack of this information indicates the league champion via final standings in a season without playoffs.
+Lists are sortable.